 2(25 m + 27.0 m) + 10 m = 114 m

-Note that with these dimensions there is no allowance for setback from the adjacent public roads or sidewalks and that a truck delivering or picking up a fuel bundle will have to back into an access passage.
+Note that with these dimensions there is no allowance for setback from the adjacent public road allowance and that a truck delivering or picking up a fuel bundle will have to back into an access passage.
 While lining up the truck with the access passage it will block the public road.

 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|